Colombian Australians

 Colombian Australians (colomboaustralianos) are Australian citizens who trace their nationality or heritage from the South American nation of Colombia.

 Causes of migration

 Economic problems and violence led to an emigration of Colombians to Australia in the 1980s.
 Colombians are one of the largest South American migrant groups to Australia.
 Like other South American immigrants and unlike Central American and Caribbean Hispanic immigrants, Colombians tend to come from urban areas.

 Ethnic composition of Colombians in Australia

 Ethnically, Colombians are a diverse population including Colombians of Indigenous descent, Afro-Colombians, Colombians of European descent (mainly Spanish ancestry).
 However, most Colombians are mix of the three ethnicities.

 Cultural traditions

-The main musical interests are vallenato, salsa and cumbia, Mi hermano y yo Vallenato y Folclore is a traditional folk band that aims to share and preserve these interests in Australia.
+The main musical interests are vallenato and cumbia, Mi hermano y yo Vallenato y Folclore is a traditional folk band that aims to share and preserve these interests in Australia.
 The vast majority of Colombians are Roman Catholic; younger Colombians are significantly more secular than the older generation.